How to build a website like Amazon without coding

 Amazon offers this feature, but not every marketplace idea needs it.

-A multi-vendor shopping cart is a complicated feature to build and limits your choice of no-code solutions and marketplace payment providers, so it’s worth to spend a bit of time considering how necessary it is.
+A multi-vendor shopping cart is a complicated feature to build and limits your choice of no-code solutions and marketplace payment providers, so it’s worth spending some time considering whether it’s necessary.

-On the other hand, businesses like Amazon and Etsy have guest checkout, which means they can’t have a similar “Buy now” button.
+On the other hand, businesses like Amazon and Etsy have guest checkout (where users don’t need to create an account to make a purchase), which means they can’t have a similar “Buy now” button.
 Instead, they need a multi-vendor shopping cart.
-Without it, customers would have to provide their credit card details, shipping address, and other necessary information for each product they purchase—bad user experience.
+Without it, customers would have to provide their credit card details, shipping address, and other necessary information for each product they purchase—a bad user experience.

-If a multi-vendor cart is necessary for your platform, building one on top of Sharetribe's no-code builder is possible, While Sharetribe doesn't include this feature natively, you can add it to your platform by:
+If a multi-vendor cart is necessary for your platform, you can build one on top of Sharetribe’s no-code builder.
+While Sharetribe doesn’t include this feature natively, you can add it to your platform by:

 However, before deciding whether or not you need one, you can read more in our guide on building a multi-vendor shopping cart.
 It provides more context for evaluating this decision.